 Modern consumers expect personalization—but they also expect privacy and respect.
 The brands that thrive in 2025 are those that use behavior-based data intelligently: enough to make the experience relevant, but not so much that customers feel watched.
 The key is simple: collect the right data, use it at the right personalization level, and activate it with empathy and compliance.

-In this guide, we walk through what data to collect, how to build personalization step-by-step, how automation triggers work, examples of ethical product recommendations, and templates for behavior-based emails—all grounded in GDPR-friendly practices.
+In this guide, we’ll take a step-by-step look at what data to collect, how to build personalization, how the automation triggers used by themarketer.com work, examples of ethical product recommendations, and templates for behavior-based emails – all based on GDPR-compliant practices.

 1. What Behavior-Based Data You Should Collect